-- Saturday continues youth dancing during the day, including specialized workshops on such things as drawing, morris dance, Kentucky set running, or English country dancing.
-Saturday evening’s community dance begins with a gala processional with flowering branches, and ends with an informal afterparty once the dance ends at 9 pm.
+- Saturday continues youth dancing during the day, including specialized workshops on such things as drawing, Morris dancing, Kentucky set running, or English country dancing.
+Saturday evening’s community dance begins with a gala processional with flowering branches, and ends with an informal after party once the dance ends at 9:30 pm.

 - Dance classes and practices last all day, with breaks for meals.

 - The whole festival registration costs $30 per dancer.

 - T-shirts are available at an additional cost and by pre-order.
-There is also an optional spaghetti supper available on Friday evening to raise funds for the local school-age dance group, Berea Festival Dancers, which tours nationally and internationally.
+There is also an optional spaghetti supper available on Friday evening to raise funds for the local teen dance group, Berea Festival Dancers, which tours nationally and internationally.

 - Groups stay in local motels which they arrange themselves with our assistance.

 Most activities are held in Seabury Center or close by, on the Berea College campus, in Berea, Kentucky.

 Thursday, March 28, from 6:00 pm – 8:00 pm, Friday March 29, from 8:00 am – 9:00 pm and Saturday, March 30, from 8:00 am – 11:00 pm.